 In our experience, we have seen the manufacturing industry move to a more circular economy and the challenges a company faces while shifting from a purely product-based to a service-oriented product-based approach.

-What is Product-as-a-Service?
+What is Equipment-as-a-Service?

-Product-as-a-Service (PaaS) is a business model that enables industrial manufacturers to deliver products and rental support services as part of long- or short-term subscription contracts.
+Equipment-as-a-Service (EaaS) is a business model that enables industrial manufacturers to deliver products and rental support services as part of long- or short-term subscription contracts.
 You can offer your products or equipment to customers for a fixed period on rent or lease and gain periodic payment for the equipment used.

-It’s also known as Asset-as-a-Service, servitization, switching from CAPEX to OPEX, and has subcomponents, such as multiple revenue streams, pay-per-use, and consumption-based revenue.
+It’s also known as Product-as-a-Service, Asset-as-a-Service, servitization, switching from CAPEX to OPEX, and has subcomponents, such as multiple revenue streams, pay-per-use, and consumption-based revenue.

 1. Refining your financial structure